 When the air temperature is <70°F (21°C), horn flies cluster around the base of the horns of cattle.
 In warmer climates, the flies often cluster in large numbers on the shoulders, back, and sides; these areas are least disturbed by tail switching.
 On hot, sunny days, horn flies accumulate on the ventral abdomen.

 Newly emerged flies seeking their host may travel 7–10 miles (11–15 km) but usually find a host in much shorter distances.
 Migration seldom occurs over any great distance.
 In the southern USA, fly populations on individual animals may be in the thousands, especially on bulls not receiving chemical treatment; in the north, they may not exceed 100, although the damage inflicted is similar.

-Horn flies feed frequently (up to 20 times/day), sucking blood and other fluids; female flies are more aggressive than males.
+Horn flies feed frequently (as many as 20 times/day), sucking blood and other fluids; female flies are more aggressive than males.
 Feeding causes pain, annoyance, and blood loss in cattle.
 Irritated animals also lose weight because of their less efficient use of feed.
 Heavy infestations cause lesions along the ventral midline of the animal.
 Horn flies cause great economic losses annually in the USA; 14% reductions in weight gains on range cattle and losses of 12–14 lb (5–6 kg/head) in weaned calves are common.
-In dairy cattle, milk production may be reduced 10–20%.
-These flies also serve as the intermediate host for Stephanofilaria stilesi (see Helminths of the Skin: Stephanofilariasis), a filarial parasite that produces plaquelike lesions on the ventral abdomen of cattle.
+In dairy cattle, milk production may be reduced 10%–20%.
+These flies also serve as the intermediate host for Stephanofilaria stilesi (see Stephanofilariasis), a filarial parasite that produces plaquelike lesions on the ventral abdomen of cattle.

-Horn flies can be easily identified by their dark color, size (~3–6 mm long, about half the size of a stable fly), and bayonet-like proboscis that protrudes forward from the head.
+Horn flies can be easily identified by their dark color, size (~3–6 mm long, approximately half the size of a stable fly), and bayonet-like proboscis that protrudes forward from the head.